Trade Industry Silo

-- Suppliers/Vendors need to understand the reality of low profits in the average busienss owner.
+- Suppliers/Vendors need to understand the reality of low profits in the average business owner.
 Advertising reflects your brand.
 Don’t depict men, women or the trades unprofessionally.

 - Associations, education institutions and trainers need to represent the value of continued learning.
 Embrace social technology as well as industry technology.
 Include leadership training.
 Encourage today’s students to engage.
-Share their accomplishments.
+Share their accomplishments and wins.

 We’ve come a long way but there is more to be done.
-Each area of the trade industies has a responsibility to show up professionally.
+Each area of the trade industries has a responsibility to show up professionally.
 You represent the trades.
 It starts with the business owner and the ripple effect they have on the industry.
 The top 10% of owners are already doing this.
 The bottom 10% won’t read this article.
-The remaining 80% have a responsibility to your team, customers, community, family and the trades.
+The remaining 80% have a responsibility to your team, customers, community, family and the automotive and skilled trade industries.

 If you don’t know what you don’t know, here is your wake-up call.
 It takes a pro mindset.
 As a professional (business owner) you’re capable of more than you realize.
 I challenge you to start representing the industry as a professional today.
 (Achievers love a challenge.)
 Reach out to another business owner, a supplier, vendor or association, school, coach or trainer.